omerhac/loadmaster/docs/services/floor_load_calculation.md

  * @returns The running load value and unit (for 4 wheeled item it returns the load per side) */ calculateRunningLoad(cargoItemId: number): Promise<LoadResult>

+/**
+ * Aggregates compartment loads for all cargo items in a mission
+ * @param missionId - The ID of the mission
+ * @returns Map of compartment IDs to their total cumulative loads */ aggregateCumulativeLoadByCompartment(missionId: number): Promise<Map<number, number>>
 ```

 ## Database Dependencies